February 1922

 Walsh (2018), pg 151

-IRA kidnaps 42 prominent loyalists and ‘B’ Specials in Fermanagh and Tyrone (Hopkinson says 42; Phoenix says 70; McDermott says some 40 persons, Parkinson says 42 and Dooley says 60) to be held as hostages for the ‘Monaghan footballers’ arrested on the 14th Jan and the three men due to hung in Derry on 9th February.
-More Detail
+The IRA kidnap a number of prominent loyalists and ‘B’ Specials in Fermanagh and Tyrone and take them across the border.
+(Hopkinson says 42; Phoenix says 70; McDermott says some 40 persons, Parkinson says 42, Fanning says 43 and Dooley says 60)

-Hopkinson (1988), pg 80; Phoenix (1994), pg 183; Parkinson (2004), pg 211; McDermott (2001), pgs 164-165; Dooley (2017a), pgs 103-104; Lawlor (2011), pgs 204-210; Ó Duibhir (2011), pg 61
+Hopkinson (1988), pg 80; Phoenix (1994), pg 183; Parkinson (2004), pg 211; McDermott (2001), pgs 164-165; Dooley (2017a), pgs 103-104; Lawlor (2011), pgs 204-210; Ó Duibhir (2011), pg 61; Fanning (2013), pgs 319-320; Parkinson (2020), pg 193

 McDermott (2001), pg 165